Artificial Intelligence

 The conference showcased a lineup of speakers from both academia and industry, including leaders from the University of Minnesota, Target, Optum, CHS, U.S. Bank, and more.
 Throughout the discussions, several key themes emerged that offered insights into both the current landscape of AI and data science and the vision for a more inclusive future.
 Presenters covered a wide range of topics, from the importance of ethical AI practices to the impact of AI on sectors like healthcare, finance, and retail.
 They shared challenges, success stories, and strategies aimed at making sure data science continues to drive positive change across industries.
 Here are some highlights from our favorite sessions:

-Dr. Kathy O'Neal, renowned data scientist and author of Weapons of Math Destruction and The Shame Machine, delivered a powerful keynote on the ethical challenges of algorithmic influence.
+Dr. Cathy O'Neil, renowned data scientist and author of Weapons of Math Destruction and The Shame Machine, delivered a powerful keynote on the ethical challenges of algorithmic influence.
 She emphasized how algorithms, used in critical areas like hiring, healthcare, and education, often lack transparency and fairness.
-Citing examples like biased healthcare algorithms and facial recognition technology, Dr. O'Neal discussed the broader ethical implications and the importance of algorithmic audits.
+Citing examples like biased healthcare algorithms and facial recognition technology, Dr. O'Neil discussed the broader ethical implications and the importance of algorithmic audits.
 She outlined three types of audits to ensure that algorithms are transparent, fair, and responsible in their decision-making processes: adversarial audits for legal cases, invitational audits requested by companies, and third-party audits by regulators.
-Dr. O'Neal’s talk reinforced the need for responsible audits to make sure data systems serve the public good, setting a high standard for ethical data practices.
+Dr. O'Neil’s talk reinforced the need for responsible audits to make sure data systems serve the public good, setting a high standard for ethical data practices.

 Callie Flynn, Lead Data Scientist at General Mills, explored the growing applications of deep learning, particularly in how embeddings—commonly used in natural language processing (NLP) and computer vision—can be applied to tabular data.
 Flynn explained that embeddings help represent data in a compressed form while preserving its meaning, using the example of “LOL” standing for “laugh out loud.”